HCS Score

 The entire mechanism that keeps USDC stable and sustainable is funded through interest-linked financial assets.
 That is a direct Riba concern under Islamic finance principles.

-It doesn't matter that USDC is well-regulated and transparent about it.
+It does not matter that USDC is well-regulated and transparent about it.
 The income generated from those reserves is still interest-based.
 The structure is still incompatible with Sharia.
-Transparency about a haram structure doesn't make the structure halal.
+Transparency about a haram structure does not make the structure halal.

 Under the CoinStudy HCS methodology, this represents a major red-line violation.